mahyas/blackbird/README.md

 Submission
 ----------
 Please submit your solution by pushing up a branch to your Github repo and open a PR.
-Add Github users `amay` and `eagsalazar` as reviewers.
+Add Github users `amay`, `jessecurry`, and `eagsalazar` as reviewers.